alcobased/puzzle-layout-test/blueprint.md

 11. **Make overlay persistent:** Modified the CSS and JavaScript to make the overlay a permanent, always-visible feature.
 12. **Implement dynamic circle placement:** Updated the JavaScript to calculate and store circle positions as percentages.
 13. **Fix circle placement bug:** Implemented a robust solution by calculating the precise rendered geometry of the image, accounting for aspect ratio differences and letterboxing/pillarboxing.
 This ensures clicks are only registered within the image bounds and that circle positions are perfectly maintained during resizing.
-14. **Implement Placeholder:** Added a placeholder image when no user image is loaded to ensure interactivity.
+1t. **Implement Placeholder:** Added a placeholder image when no user image is loaded to ensure interactivity.
 15. **Style Placeholder:** Updated the placeholder to a blueprint-style grid design.
+16. **Fix Image Reload Bug:** Reset the file input after each selection to allow the same file to be loaded multiple times.